 During our tour, we visited the infamous Block 11 where fake trials, torture, punishments and executions took place.
 We also walked through the first gas chamber and crematorium, which remains intact.

 We were privileged to be allowed to observe a one-minute silence for all the victims on behalf of Shebbear College.
 This took place at the memorial between the two destroyed gas chambers at the end of the railway track in Birkenau.
 We were all emotional as twins Olivia and Mathew, along with Ross and Bella, ended the silence by placing two red roses and two candles on the memorial just a short distance from where millions perished and where Dr Mengele performed his horrific experiments on twins.

 All the pupils without exception conducted themselves with dignity and the utmost respect during the four hour visit.

 Day 2: A day of extremes

 ‘Going to Poland was one of the best experiences of my life so far!
-A very well organised trip, full of adventure, entertainment and education … I wish I had applied to the Jagiellonian University now!
+A very well-organised trip, full of adventure, entertainment and education … I wish I had applied to Jagiellonian University now!